-When you consider all the above, it’s not really surprising that your new cockapoo puppy will be distressed when you put him or her into a strange room.
+When you consider all the above, it’s not surprising that your new cockapoo puppy will be distressed when you put him or her into a strange room.

 Tips for Helping Your Crying Cockapoo Settle

-- Give your cockapoo the chance to relieve itself before you put it into his or her crate or bed.
+- Give your cockapoo a chance to relieve itself before you put it into his or her crate or bed.
 Stop all exciting activities and play and have quiet time before bed.
 There is no way your dog is going to want to sleep if you have been encouraging it to play just before going to bed.